18 quiet and relaxing places in Winchester

 New Energy Yoga

-Winchester’s Independent Business of the Year, New Energy Yoga is a local favourite for mindful relaxation, yoga and Pilates.
-Keeping the emphasis on a stress-free experience, classes are offered on a flexible pay-as-you-go basis, making this the perfect spot for locals and visitors alike!
+Winchester’s Independent Business of the Year, New Energy Yoga is a local favourite for relaxation, yoga and Pilates, as well as one-off workshops on breathwork, mindfulness and more.
+Keeping the emphasis on a stress-free experience, classes are offered on a flexible pay-as-you-go basis, making this the perfect spot for locals and visitors alike.

 Image: The ANA Spa at voco Winchester Hotel & Spa